AtharvaAthanikar2003/Data-Analytics-Projects-2025/README.md

 - Reduced overall spending through data-driven insights and campaign optimizations.
 - Increased campaign return on investment (ROI) by optimizing marketing efforts based on performance analytics.
 - Improved sales performance by identifying key areas for optimization across products and customer segments.

 #
+# Sales Overview Dashboard
+**Description**:
+The Sales Overview Dashboard provides a comprehensive analysis of Sales data across the Central, East, South, and West regions of the USA.
+The dashboard is designed to analyze key performance indicators (KPIs) including Sales, Profit, and Quantity.
+By calculating and comparing metrics for the current year (CY), previous year (PY), and year-over-year (YoY), the dashboard offers insights into performance trends and helps in making data-driven decisions.

+**Key Achievements**:
+- Provided a regional analysis of sales data across Central, East, South, and West USA, improving insights into regional performance.
+- Analyzed key KPIs (Sales, Profit, Quantity) and calculated YoY metrics to highlight growth trends and areas for improvement.
+- Enabled actionable insights for marketing and sales teams, optimizing strategies based on regional performance and YoY comparisons.

+#
 # SuperStore-Sales-Performance-and-Trend-Analysis-Dashboard